KULL-Centre/_2023_Blaabjerg_SSEmb/README.md

     * `optimizer_weights`: Contains the parameters for the optimizer at time of early-stopping.
     * `msa`: Contains MSAs for the proteins in the training set.
 * `mave_val`:
-    * `msa`: Contains MSAs for the proteins in the validation set.
+    * `msa`: Contains MSAs for the proteins in the MAVE validation set.
 * `rocklin`:
     * `msa`: Contains MSAs for the proteins in the mega-scale stability change test set.
 * `proteingym`: